M64GitHub/remembra/docs/overview.md

 # REMEMBRA Overview

 REMEMBRA is an experimental **remembering AI architecture**.
-It explores what happens when an artificial agent is allowed to experience time, reflect internally, and decide what should remain.
+It explores what happens when an artificial agent is allowed to experience time, "reflect" internally, and decide what should remain.

 REMEMBRA treats the language model as **stateless reasoning**.
-The model generates text, but all continuity - memory, time awareness, reflection, forgetting - is implemented *around* the model, not inside it.
+The model generates text, but all continuity - memory, time "awareness", (simulated) reflection, "forgetting" - is implemented *around* the model, not inside it.

----

 ## Why REMEMBRA Exists

 Most AI systems exist only in the present.
 They respond, comply, and adapt - but they do not persist.
-When a session ends, so does their identity.
+When a session ends, so does their "identity".
 When silence occurs, nothing happens at all.

-REMEMBRA asks a different question: What changes when an artificial agent is allowed to have a *past* that survives time, reflection, and absence?
+REMEMBRA asks a different question: What changes when an artificial agent is allowed to have a *past* that survives time, (simulated) reflection, and absence?

-This allows the system to present a seamless, limitless conversation history - from the most recent message to the very first, no matter how long (visual indicators distinct messages in the AI's context window from pure history messages).

----

 ## Core Philosophy